 Habitat unit allocation between lower four Columbia River dams, including allocation of pre-Act mitigation addressed in the Geiger Report.

-BPA does not want its suggestions to
+Other monitoring needs, such as effectiveness monitoring and species response to habitat acquisitions and enhancements.

+Wildlife Crediting Forum

+The WFW recommends that the Council may wish to consider reconvening the Wildlife Crediting Forum or continue with the WFW to facilitate discussions between resource managers, BPA, the Council, and other interested parties to plan the future for Regional HEP Team needs.
+The WFW believes the current model of a third party non-profit oversight of the Regional HEP team facilitates dialogue among all parties while allowing transparency and reduces the potential conflict of interest having a contract held directly with BPA or the managers.
+The outcome of such discussions could be a joint recommendation to the Council in the forthcoming program amendment process.
+This forum is the appropriate group to make recommendations and guide the Regional HEP Team into the future were work on operational losses will create a need for employment of new methods and technologies supported by the managers, BPA, and the ISRP.

-pre-empt the forthcoming Fish and Wildlife Program amendment process that will begin in April 2013, but at the same time the suggestions indicate current thinking at BPA regarding an appropriate future for the Regional HEP Team.
-Consequently, at this time, BPA makes suggestions for two years only, with out-year suggestions limited to the following general principles and observations.
+Due to the forthcoming Fish and Wildlife Program amendment process that will begin in April 2013, the WFW makes specific suggestions for the first two years, with out-year suggestions guided by the following general principles.

 The need for additional HEP reports should drive future HEP Team funding.

-With construction and inundation work nearing completion, the need for HEP on new acquisitions will diminish.
+The need for HEP on new acquisitions will diminish.

-Currently, BPA needs some follow up HEP capacity to track project agreement compliance on many properties.
-That need may be diminished or eliminated by two things.
+Currently, BPA and the regional resource managers need some follow up HEP capacity to track project agreement compliance on many properties.
+That need may be influenced by two things.

 First, long term settlements for operation and maintenance.

-Second, technology may allow the region to more cost effectively track changes in habitat conditions using remote sensing or other techniques.
+Second, technology advances may allow the region to more cost effectively track changes in habitat conditions using remote sensing or other techniques.

-BPA does not expect the region to employ HEP to assess operational losses on fish or wildlife.
-The ISRP does not support expanded use of HEP, and other pilot projects are already underway to test how best to fulfill that limited need.
+The WFW does not expect the region to employ HEP to assess operational losses on fish or wildlife since the ISRP does not currently support expanded use of HEP, other pilot projects are already underway to explore how best to fulfill that specific need.

-Depending upon results from ongoing pilot projects and the Council’s recommendations, it may be appropriate to task the Team to perform the technical testing and evaluation of operational loss models and methodologies or alternative habitat evaluation methods.
+Depending upon results from ongoing pilot projects and the Council’s recommendations, it may be appropriate to task the Team to perform the technical testing and evaluation of operational loss models and methodologies, or other alternative habitat evaluation methods.

 Regional HEP Team

-FY 2013: Maintain current RHT staffing and structure
+FY 2013: Maintain current RHT staffing and structure by keeping the current contract in place and in kind.

 Employ Wildlife Crediting Forum standard operating procedures that address variation and species stacking